Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Estimation and identification of IRFs

-As in \citet{gertler2015monetary}, we test different combinations of instrument-policy indicators, selecting the pair that exhibits the highest $F$-statistic related to Equation \ref{stage_1}.
+As in \citet{gertler2015monetary}, we test different combinations of instrument-policy indicators.
+Specifically, our selection of policy indicator $R_t$ candidates includes the EA 1-, 2-, and 3-year interest rates downloaded from the Eurostat database, and our choice for the pool of instrument candidates is drawn from the work of \citet{altavilla2019measuring}.\footnote{To convert high-frequency data into monthly frequency, daily observations are cumulated over the last 30 days and then averaged over the corresponding month, following \citet{gertler2015monetary}.
+This procedure substantially mitigates the temporal aggregation bias \citep{kilian2024construct}.} We then select the pair $(R_t,Z_t)$ that exhibits the highest $F$-statistic related to Equation \ref{stage_1}.
 The $F$-statistic is used to test the null hypothesis of instrument irrelevance (low $F$-statistic) against the alternative hypothesis of instrument relevance (high $F$-statistic), with a threshold of 10 commonly used to distinguish between strong and weak instruments \citep{stock2002survey}.
-Based on this test we choose $R_t$ as the EA 2-years interest rate, while for $Z_t$ we choose the 1-year EONIA swap giving an $F$-statistic equal to 15.8.\footnote{We obtained similar results using other instrument-policy variable combinations.
-Specifically, we also tested the 1-year swap together with the 1-year interest rate (F-stat 13.6), the 1-year swap together with the 3-year interest rate (F-stat 12.1) and the 2-year swap together with the 2-year interest rate (F-stat 14.2).
+Based on this test we choose $R_t$ as the EA 2-years interest rate, while for $Z_t$ we choose the 1-year OIS.
+This choice gives a standard $F$-statistic equal to 16.6 and a robust $F$-statistic, computed following \citet{olea2013robust}, equal to 11.3.\footnote{We obtained similar results using other instrument-policy variable combinations.
+Specifically, we also tested the 1-year OIS together with the 1-year interest rate ($F$-statistic 13.9), the 1-year OIS together with the 3-year interest rate ($F$-statistic 12.0) and the 2-year OIS together with the 2-year interest rate ($F$-statistic 12.8).
 All these specifications yielded similar results.}